mlz-ictrl/nicos/doc/source/setups.rst

    `notifiers`

-      A list of names of "notifiers", i.e. special devices that can notify the user or instrument responsibles via various channels (e.g. email).
+      A list of names of :ref:`notifiers`, i.e. special devices that can notify the user or instrument responsibles via various channels (e.g. email).
 These devices *must* be defined somewhere in a ``devices`` dictionary and be of class :class:`nicos.devices.notifiers.Notifier` or a subclass.